BK Racing: Car No. 83 history

-Matt DiBenedetto in the No. 83 at Martinsville Speedway in 2016.
+Matt DiBenedetto in the No. 83 at Martinsville in 2016.

 In February 2015, the team announced that Camping World Truck Series driver Johnny Sauter would attempt the Daytona 500 in the car, with Doug Richert as crew chief.
 It was later revealed that Sauter would run a select number of races that don't interfere with his truck schedule.
 Former Joe Gibbs Racing development driver Matt DiBenedetto signed to drive the car beginning at Atlanta.
 Dustless Blasting, which sponsored the 23 car in two races in 2014, would return for all four restrictor plate races including the Daytona 500, as well as the spring Bristol and Charlotte races.
 DiBenedetto missed his first two attempts at Atlanta and Las Vegas, making his series debut at Phoenix finishing 35th.
 DiBenedetto ran solid at Bristol in April, qualifying 22nd and finishing 21st.
 Ultimately, Sauter did not return to the team; DiBenedetto would later apply for Rookie of the Year contention, and ran in the car every week from Atlanta to Homestead.
 In 33 starts, he had an average finish of 32nd, finishing 35th in driver points and second to Brett Moffitt for Rookie of the Year.
 The No. 83 rebounded to 37th in the owner points.

 DiBenedetto returned to BK Racing full-time in 2016 with sponsors Dustless Blasting and Cosmo Motors returning.
 For the Daytona 500, Michael Waltrip drove the car with sponsorship from Maxwell House.
-DiBenedetto scored the team's best finish to date at Bristol Motor Speedway in April, finishing sixth; the finish was BK's first top ten since Kvapil's eighth-place run in the 2012 Good Sam Roadside Assistance 500 at Talladega.
+DiBenedetto scored the team's best finish to date at Bristol in April, finishing sixth; the finish was BK's first top ten since Kvapil's eighth-place run in the 2012 Good Sam Roadside Assistance 500 at Talladega.
 For the following race at Richmond, DiBenedetto acquired sponsorship from E. J. Wade Construction.
-Dylan Lupton drove the No. 83 at the Richmond fall race, while Jeffrey Earnhardt drove at the Talladega fall race with sponsorship from Starter Clothing Line.
-Earnhardt drove the car against the AAA Texas 500 in place of DiBenedetto, who suffered a concussion in the previous day's Xfinity Series race.
+Dylan Lupton drove the No. 83 at the Richmond fall race, while Jeffrey Earnhardt drove at the Talladega fall race with sponsorship from Starter.
+Earnhardt drove the car against Texas in place of DiBenedetto, who suffered a concussion in the previous day's Xfinity Series race.
 DiBenedetto parted ways with BK Racing after the 2016 season.